Katyayanraj7/Delta-demo/README.md

 # Delta-demo
-This is a demo of git and GitHub class.
+This is a demo of git and GitHub class..